Municipalities of Lithuania

-Lithuania is divided into three layers of administrative divisions.
+Lithuania is divided into three levels of administrative divisions.
 The first-level division consists of 10 counties (Lithuanian: singular – apskritis, plural – apskritys).
 These are sub-divided into 60 municipalities (Lithuanian: plural – savivaldybės, singular – savivaldybė), which in turn are further sub-divided into over 500 smaller groups, known as elderships (Lithuanian: plural – seniūnijos, singular – seniūnija).

 At the end of its tenure as a Soviet Socialist Republic, Lithuania's administrative divisions consisted of 44 regions, 12 cities, 80 towns, 19 settlements, and 426 rural districts.
 The reform of this system was an immediate concern for the new government.
 The Constitution of Lithuania, ratified in 1992, delegated the power of establishing future administrative units to the Lithuanian Parliament (Seimas).
 Accordingly, the Seimas passed two fundamental laws: a 1993 law on government representation and a 1994 law specifying the territorial-administrative units and their boundaries.
 The current system of a set of municipalities under 10 counties was codified by 1995.
 Several changes were made in 2000, resulting in 60 municipalities.

 Ordinary municipal councilors are elected every four years from electoral lists using proportional representation.
-The mayor, who is a member of the council, is elected directly by the residents in a majority vote in run-off election.
-Before 2015, the mayors were elected by the municipal councils.
+The mayor, who used to be a member of the council until 2023, is elected directly by the residents using the two-round system since 2015 reforms.
+Before then, the mayors were elected by the municipal councils.